 Are you ready for the challenge and attempt the epic Plover Cove Hike?

-Let me know in the comments if you hiked Plover Cove with my hiking guide or if you have any questions.
+Let me know in the comments if you hiked Plover Cove with my hiking guide or have any questions.

 - Dragon’s Back Hike: the most popular day hike in HK